 “Why do smart people make irrational decisions every day?
 The answers will surprise you.
 Predictably Irrational is an intriguing, witty and utterly original look at why we all make illogical decisions.
 Why can a 50p aspirin do what a 5p aspirin can’t?
 If an item is “free” it must be a bargain, right?
 Why is everything relative, even when it shouldn’t be?
 How do our expectations influence our actual opinions and decisions?
-In this astounding book, behavioural economist Dan Ariely cuts to the heart of our strange behaviour, demonstrating how irrationality often supplants rational thought and that the reason for this is embedded in the very structure of our minds.”
+In this astounding book, behavioral economist Dan Ariely cuts to the heart of our strange behavior, demonstrating how irrationality often supplants rational thought and that the reason for this is embedded in the very structure of our minds.”

 Self-Promotion for Introverts: The Quiet Guide of Getting Ahead (by Nancy Ancowitz)